Zayn14/zsoyokulovacv.github.io/README.md

 - Programming skills

 **BCI & Neurotechnology 2024 Spring School** | **22/04/24-01/05/24**
 - My participation in the g.tec Spring School 2024 has provided me with hands-on experience and advanced knowledge in the field of BCI.
-This program has allowed me to understand about cutting-edge technology and innovative methods, enhancing my skills in developing and implementing neurotechnology solutions.
+This program has allowed me to understand cutting-edge technology and innovative methods, enhancing necessary skills in developing and implementing neurotechnology solutions.

 **Brain-Computer Interface Designer's Hackathon 2024** | **22/04/24-01/05/24**
 - Participated with an international team of 5 people in the Brain-Computer Interface Designer's Hackathon during the BCI & Neurotechnology Spring School 2024 organized by g.tech-medical engineering.